SergioCrisostomo/Mootools-chart-flot/Docs/mooflot.md

 the same parameters as the "plotclick" event.
 If "autoHighlight" is true (the default), nearby data items are highlighted automatically.
 If needed, you can disable highlighting and control it yourself with the highlight/unhighlight plot methods described elsewhere.

+- **Note** that since version 0.6.2 the `plothover` event function for passes a array of objects in `items`, instead of a single object.

 You can use "plotclick" and "plothover" events like this:

 	flot.plot(document.id("placeholder"), [ d ], { grid: { clickable: true } });

-	document.id('placeholder').addEvent('plotclick', function (event, pos, item) {
+	document.id('placeholder').addEvent('plotclick', function (event, pos, items) {
 		alert("You clicked at " + pos.x + ", " + pos.y);
 		// axis coordinates for other axes, if present, are in pos.x2, pos.x3, ...
 		// if you need global screen coordinates, they are pos.pageX, pos.pageY

-		if (item) {
+		if (items) {
-		  highlight(item.series, item.datapoint);
 		  alert("You clicked a point!");
 		}
 	});

-The item object in this example is either null or a nearby object on the form:
+The items object array in this example is either null or a nearby object on the form:

-	item: {
+	object: {
 		datapoint: the point, e.g. [0, 2]
 		dataIndex: the index of the point in the data array
 		series: the series object